facebook/docusaurus/website/docs/theme-classic.md

           // routes starting with this path.
           // This usually isn't necessary
           activeBasePath: 'docs',
-          activeBaseRegex: 'docs/(next|v8)', // Alternatively to above one
+          activeBaseRegex: 'docs/(next|v8)', // as an alternative to activeBasePath if required
           className: '', // Custom CSS class (for styling any item) },
         // ... other links